wilfriedvanasten/haste-dome/README.md

 operation into the Dome expression.
 The context changes explicitly and visibly.
 Also note that we no longer need pure.
-This was necessary in the Haste.DOM approach, but, thanks to `ReaderT`, we can get that for free in `eBuild`.
+This was necessary in the Haste.DOM approach, but, thanks to `ReaderT`, we can ask for that in `eBuild`.

 Now there are likely situations in which it is unavoidable